windranger-io/windranger-treasury/docs/specs/treasury.md

 ## Inbound treasury

 - support for logging accounts receivable
+- support for reconciliation
+- support for handling anticipated commitments for 30 days
+- support for different period of contributions/flow (daily to hourly)
+- inbound flow can be controlled by same BitDAO multi-sig
+- inbound can use allow lists and deny lists

 ## Outbound treasury

-- support for handling anticipated commitments for 30 days
+- outbound flow can be controlled by same BitDAO multi-sig
+- outbound can use allow lists and deny lists

-## Pluggability and extensibility
+## Pluggable and extensible

 - lending mechanism
 - insurance
--

 ## Treasury user stories